 Do you ever wonder how much worrying goes into being “stuck”?

-This comment comes to mind after reading a recent posting from a friend on Facebook; specific reference is made about people who worry about others and the fact the worrying belongs to the worrier.
+This comment comes to mind after reading a recent posting from a friend on Facebook; specific reference was made about people who worry about others and the fact the worrying belongs to the worrier.

-When I am in the midst of my own stuff or being stuck in sadness or whatever the “problem” is, I don’t initially pay much attention to other people.
 Upon reflecting on this and the idea that someone might be worrying about me; bothers or causes me to be concerned.
-I don’t initially think of the fact that the worrying is their process and not mine, BUT…what can I do to stop them from worrying about me?
+I don’t initially think of the fact that the worrying is their process and not mine, …what can I do to stop them from worrying about me?
+Really, I cannot make anyone be do anything!

 - Sometimes, I don’t want to care about who is worrying about me.

 - Sometimes, knowing a certain person is concerned about me upsets me even more.
+How about you?
+Maybe they have too much on their plate already.

 I mentioned “enough of a motivator”, now I wonder who would be that important to me to cause me to think more of them than myself?
 Would this be a: